How To Fix The Fatal Mistake That's Losing You Retail Customers

 In Sum

-We've learned from experience that being different and zigging when the rest are zagging pays off.
+From experience, we've learned that being different and zigging when the rest are zagging pays off.
 Use these tips to push yourself from beige to colorful and from losing customers to attracting them.